-- Waste Management: - Waste can be generated due to the vending activities which take place on the site as well as the anticipated increased in visitor activity in the Park, and this will be managed by the CCC with support from the SLSWMA. - Air and noise Pollution: - Air and noise pollution can occur if the Park is used for mass crowd activities and these will be managed by the CCC and the organiser of the activity following guidelines outlined in approvals from the Police and Fire Departments, and NEMO.
+- Waste Management: - Waste can be generated due to the vending activities which take place on the site as well as the anticipated increased in visitor activity in the Box Park, and this will be managed by the CCC with support from the St. Lucia Solid Waste Management Authority (SLSWMA). - Air and noise Pollution: Air and noise pollution can occur if the building is used for mass crowd activities and these will be

+Air and noise pollution can occur if the building is used for mass crowd activities and these will be managed by the CCC and the organiser of the activity following guidelines outlined in approvals from the Police and Fire Departments, and National Emergency Management Organisation.

-In addition, it is important to maintain the area including the surround landscaping.
-CCC should budget adequately for maintenance of the site.
+In addition, it is important to maintain the area including the surrounding landscaping.
+The CCC should budget adequately for maintenance of the site.
 General public awareness should be carried out about the need to protect and preserve the area.

-10. TRAINING AND ENVIRONMENTAL AWARENESS
+11. TRAINING AND ENVIRONMENTAL AND SOCIAL AWARENESS

 The Contractor should ensure that all concerned employees are aware of the relevant environmental and social requirements as stipulated in local environmental legislation and the Contract specifications.
 The Contractor is responsible for providing appropriate training to all staff.
-This should be tailored to suit their level of responsibility for environmental matters.
+This should be tailored to suit their level of responsibility for environmental and social matters.
 The Contractor should also ensure that all site staff members are aware of the emergency response procedures.
 All staff should receive environmental induction training and managerial staff should receive additional training.
+Training should also include overview of the conditions contained in the Code of Conduct.

 Additional refresher training may be provided, and this should be scheduled following periodic internal review of requirements for the Project activity.
 Records should be maintained for staff environmental and social training.
 Records should be kept on site where possible for each project activity for easy access during site audits or enquiries.
-Environmental training records (e.g. attendance records for environmental awareness training, topics covered) should be kept.
+Environmental and social training records (e.g. attendance records for environmental awareness training, topics covered) should be kept.

-11. THE ABBREVIATED RESETTLEMENT ACTION PLAN
+12. THE ABBREVIATED RESETTLEMENT ACTION PLAN

-For each activity under the Project that may involve resettlement, the World Bank requires a satisfactory resettlement plan or an abbreviated resettlement action plan (ARAP) that is consistent with the provision of the policy framework be submitted to the bank for approval, before the project is accepted for Bank financing.
+For each activity under the Project that may involve resettlement, the World Bank requires a satisfactory resettlement plan that is consistent with the provision of the policy framework be submitted to the bank for approval, before the project is accepted for Bank financing.
 When the number of persons affected by the component exceeds 200, a resettlement plan shall be prepared.
 Where impacts on the entire affected population are minor, or fewer than 200 people are affected, an abbreviated resettlement plan may be agreed with the borrower.
 Impacts are considered minor if the affected people are not physically displaced and less than 10% of their productive assets are lost.

-An Abbreviated Resettlement Action Plan (ARAP) will be prepared and will provide details on the likely impacts resulting from the upgrade of Derek Walcott Square.
-The RAP will contain the following elements:
+An Abbreviated Resettlement Action Plan (ARAP) will be prepared and will provide details on the likely impacts resulting from the Construction of the Box Park.
+The ARAP will contain the following elements:

-- Estimated population displacement, and a summary of livelihood activities; - Description of compensation and other resettlement assistance to be provided - A record of consultations with displaced people about acceptable alternatives; - A plan for additional consultations and participation, grievance redress mechanisms, and public information before and during project activity; - Institutional arrangements for implementation and procedures for grievance redress; - Arrangements for monitoring and implementation; and - Timetable and budget
+- Estimated population displacement, and a summary of livelihood activities; - Description of compensation and other resettlement assistance to be provided - A record of consultations with displaced people about acceptable alternatives; - A plan for additional consultations and participation, grievance redress mechanisms, and public information before and during project activity; - Institutional arrangements for implementation and procedures for grievance redress; - Arrangements for monitoring and implementation; and

+Timetable and budget